Back to hub

 A few moves that keep the fun and cut the cost.

 Read the result as a preference, not a specification.
-'I tend to be drawn to calm, artistic people' is a preference.
-'My ideal is X' is a specification.
+"I tend to be drawn to calm, artistic people" is a preference.
+"My ideal is X" is a specification.
 The first leaves room for a real, specific human to surprise you.
 The second closes the door before the human arrives.

-Do not hand the result to your current partner as a rubric.
-'The quiz said I should be with the rebel type, and you are not really that' is a sentence that has ended relationships for worse reasons than it deserved to.
-The quiz was not asked to evaluate your partner.
-Do not let it.
+Don't hand the result to your current partner as a rubric.
+"The quiz said I should be with the rebel type, and you're not really that" is a sentence that has ended relationships for worse reasons than it deserved to.
+The quiz wasn't asked to evaluate your partner.
+Don't let it.

-And โ this is the one people laugh at, but it matters โ notice whether doing the quiz puts you in a more generous mood toward the people in your life or a more critical one.
+And โ€” this is the one people laugh at, but it matters โ€” notice whether doing the quiz puts you in a more generous mood toward the people in your life or a more critical one.
 If it makes you wistful and a bit more affectionate, enjoy it.
-If it makes you vaguely unsatisfied with the specific humans around you, put the format aside for a while.
-The comparison machine it activates is not always kind.
+If it makes you vaguely unsatisfied with the specific humans around you, set the format aside for a while.
+The comparison machine it activates isn't always kind.

 The underrated version of the format

-There is one version of 'ideal type' content that is genuinely useful, and it is the version that flips the question around.
+There's one version of "ideal type" content that's genuinely useful โ€” the version that flips the question.

-A quiz cannot do that part well.
+A quiz can't do that part well.
 Only a slow look in the mirror can.
 But the quiz can be the gentle on-ramp.
 Take the result, set it down, and then write the harder, private paragraph that no quiz will ever score.

 In closing

-Ideal-type quizzes are not the enemy.
-They are a small pleasure dressed up as a search for love.
-Enjoy them โ share them โ laugh at them.
-Just do not mistake the archetype for a person, or the preference for a prescription, or the sketch for a map.
-The map is inside the actual relationships you have and will have, which are more complicated and more interesting than any archetype that fits inside a screenshot.
+Ideal-type quizzes aren't the enemy.
+They're a small pleasure dressed up as a search for love.
+Enjoy them.
+Share them.
+Laugh at them.
+Just don't mistake the archetype for a person, or the preference for a prescription, or the sketch for a map.
+(If the format is closer to compatibility scoring โ€” a percentage attached to you and a specific person โ€” How to Read a Romantic Compatibility Test Without Hurting Anyone is the companion piece.)
+The map is inside the actual relationships you have and will have โ€” which are more complicated and more interesting than any archetype that fits inside a screenshot.

 Try the related quiz

-Ideal Type Analyzer ๐
+Ideal Type Analyzer ๐Ÿ’Ž

 More from this hub